SimonSwatek/agripv-vs-agroforestry/README.md

 # agripv-vs-agroforestry
-AgriPv pr Agroforestry?
+AgriPv or Agroforestry?
 Sustainable energy production on farm.